-- 7. Entrance: Historic and rural Jasper County seeks to protect its most precious resource, its land, and further protect the viewshed to maintain a small town feel by establishing a required 100-foot natural buffer adjacent to existing public county streets and a 150-foot natural buffer along all state routes that abut exterior road frontage at the entrance of the interior subdivision roads. - 8.
-Other Design standards - a.
+7. Entrance: Historic and rural Jasper County seeks to protect its most precious resource, its land, and further protect the viewshed to maintain a small town feel by establishing a required 100-foot natural buffer adjacent to existing public county streets and a 150-foot natural buffer along all state routes that abut exterior road frontage at the entrance of the interior subdivision roads.

+8. Other Design standards

+- a.
 Lot layout design - (1) Circulation is desired.
 In order to create a more walkable environment, streets shall be interconnective and block style whenever possible - b.
-Road design - (1) Required number of entrances, decel, left-turn lane, road improvements required (explain when) - A. Entrances - (a.)
+Road design - (1) Required number of entrances, decel, left-turn lane, road improvements required (explain when)

+A. Entrances

+- (a.)
 All new subdivision road entrances shall provide a deceleration lane of at least 150 feet.
 Depending on the number of lots, there may be other requirements such as a left turn lane and/or acceleration lane.
 Additional traffic calming devices shall be decided by the Director of the Road Department or their designee. - (b.)
 For subdivisions with up to 30 lots there shall be 1 entrance required. - (c.)
-For subdivision with up to 99 lots there shall be 2 entrances required.
+For subdivision with up to 99 lots there shall be 2 entrances required. - (d.)

-- (d.)
 For subdivisions over 100 but less than 200 lots there shall be 3 entrances and shall have road frontage on at least 2 existing roads. - (e.)
-For subdivisions over 200 lots there shall be at least 4 entrances and shall have road frontage on a least 2 existing roads. - B. Road Improvements Required: - 1.
-When a new subdivision accesses from an existing county road that is substandard and not consistent with good transportation engineering practices (for example, dirt or gravel road, inadequate width of pavement or right of way, improper angel of approach), provides the primary means of access to a development, the developer shall enter into a contract with the County regarding the upgrading of the substandard street.
+For subdivisions over 200 lots there shall be at least 4 entrances and shall have road frontage on a least 2 existing roads.

+B. Road Improvements Required:

+1. When a new subdivision accesses from an existing county road that is substandard and not consistent with good transportation engineering practices (for example, dirt or gravel road, inadequate width of pavement or right of way, improper angel of approach), provides the primary means of access to a development, the developer shall enter into a contract with the County regarding the upgrading of the substandard street.
 Said contract shall specify the improvements to be completed by the developer and the improvements, if any, to be completed by the County.
-Any such contract shall be approved by the Board of Commissioners. - (2) All new roads shall be paved to county standards (a.)
-Paving requirements: The minimum base course shall consist of at least 6 inches of suitable soil (high mica content is not suitable) stabilized with 10 percent of Portland Cement by volume (approximately 42.3 pounds per square yard).
-Where the grade of the street is 5 percent or greater, a single surface treatment course must be applied before the binder - (3) Minimum width of right-of-way for all new roads shall be 60 feet. - (4) All new roads shall have street signage including but not limited to stop signs, road name signs, and other public safety signage. - (5) Driveways shall not exceed a slope of 15%. - c.
+Any such contract shall be approved by the Board of Commissioners.

+- (1) All new roads shall be paved to county standards found in Chapter 20 Roads and bridges, Article V. Paving Roads. - (2) Minimum width of right-of-way for all new roads shall be 60 feet. - (3) All new roads shall have street signage including but not limited to stop signs, road name signs, and other public safety signage. - (4) Driveways shall not exceed a slope of 15%. - c.
 Health, safety, welfare - (1) Reserved - d.
 Stormwater and development runoff shall be required.
 Some lots with the potential for drainage to an adjoining lot or right-of-way may be deemed as an HLDP lot. - e.
 Required amenities: - (1) Cluster Box Units - A. All Cluster Box Units shall be designed out of the public right of way and capable of being accessed in compliance with ADA standards. - B. Required Parking Spaces: - 1.
 There shall be a minimum of 2 Parking Spaces for up to the first 50 lots and an additional parking space for every 50 lots within the subdivision.
 There shall be at least 1 ADA Parking Space provided. - C. Cluster Box Units shall accommodate the following: - 1.
 A minimum of 1 box per residence and 4 large parcel units, 2 at each end of at least 3' x 4' (?) - 2.
-A shelter or covering shall be provided for all mailbox units that includes at least 3 feet of space to walk around the mailbox unit. - D. Security lights shall be provided. - E. Reserved
+A shelter or covering shall be provided for all mailbox units that includes at least 3 feet of space to walk around the mailbox unit. - D. Security lights shall be provided.